-Concluding comments

-The ecological and geographical rear edges did not appear to fully match each other in the forest ecosystem studied.
-Severe drought events provoked major reductions in primary and secondary growth of Quercus pyrenaica forests in the a priori relict, rear-edge forest studied.
-Nevertheless, contrary to our expectations, the trees exhibited high resilience in the response to drought, particularly over the long-term.
-The differences found in tree growth, climatic sensitivity and tree resilience between close neighboring sites showed that responses to drought were site dependent and could drastically vary in extremely narrow spatial gradients.
-This is particularly relevant to define the real extent and nature (i.e. geographical and/or ecological) of rear-edge populations where topographic and biophysical variability facilitates the existence of microrefugia.
-The analysis of tree-growth dynamics revealed suppression and release events that were consistent with legacies left by land use in local forest dynamics, as inferred from an exhaustive review of historical documents.
-Consequently, the geographical and ecological rear edges for specific species do not necessarily meet after centuries or millennia of human impact on the landscape.
-This is relevant for tree species that are highly sensitive to climate change, such as Quercus pyrenaica, not only for conservation per se of the species, but for all ecosystem services that these forests offer.

 Acknowledgements

 We would like to thank to Sammy L. Behle, F.J.
 Bonet, and M. Suárez-Muñoz for field assistance.
 A. Reyes (in memoriam) and J. Blanco helped in the filtering of satellite data.
 F.J.
 Cano-Manuel and F.J.
 Navarro provided worthwhile information about oak-management projects in Sierra Nevada.
 We are grateful for the comments made by F.J.
 Bonet on an earlier version of the manuscript.
 We also thank two anonymous reviewers for their thoughtful comments on previous versions of the manuscript that have contributed to improve it significantly.
 AJPL wishes to thank the invaluable support received from his family over the years.
 This research work was conducted in the collaborative framework of the “Sierra Nevada Global Change Observatory” project.
-We also thank to LIFE-ADAPTAMED (LIFE14 CCA/ES/000612): Protection of key ecosystem services by adaptive management of Climate Change endangered Mediterranean socioecosystems and H2020 project ECOPOTENTIAL: Improving future ecosystem benefits through earth observations (No 641762), for their funding support.
+We also thank to LIFE-ADAPTAMED (LIFE14 CCA/ES/000612): Protection of key ecosystem services by adaptive management of Climate Change endangered Mediterranean socioecosystems for their funding support.

 References